 NOT: (Nero NOT Wolfe) will brings back records about the emperor but none that are about the mystery novelist Nero Wolfe.

-If you have a citation for an article, use Publication Finder to see whether the library has full-text access to the journal in which the article appears.
-Search for the title of the journal.
+If you have a citation for an article, use Journal Finder to see whether the library has full-text access to the journal in which the article appears.
+Search for the title or the ISSN of the journal.

 Journal Finder lists all the journals, magazines, and newspapers that the library subscribes to and provides links to those that are online.